jdfoster11/jdfoster11/README.md

 - Evaluating Car Collisions in the Northwest Territories to learn about safe driving habits.
 - Multi-Year Dynasty Fantasy Football trends to get a leg up over my friends in our league.
 - The impact of USA presidential election cycles on key commodity prices.
-- Honing my skills in data visualization, machine learning, and predictive analytics.
+- Honing my skills in data visualization, machine learning, and decision analytics.
 - Improving French language comprehension and speaking skills.

 ## ⛰️ My Interests: